Perry Wilbon Howard II: Biography

 Howard was suspended from his position in the Department of Justice under President Calvin Coolidge before the first trial.
 Herbert Hoover, who had been elected as president during the machinations of investigation and indictment, was considered interested in cleaning up corruption but also in appealing to southern whites.
 Many people believed that he allowed the prosecution of Howard in order to attract whites to the Republican Party, as many appealed to him to reduce the black influence.
 The "specter of white Republicanism" so alarmed the Democrats, because it would threaten their political dominance of the state, that Democratic figures such as Governor Theodore Gilmore Bilbo and Colonel Frederick Sullens, editor of the Jackson Daily News, spoke out in Howard's defense.

 Howard was twice acquitted on patronage corruption charges by all-white juries in Jackson and Meridian.
 In the first trial, the defense noted that Howard had given more than 90% of the patronage jobs at his command to Democrats.
 During the trials and before jury selection was complete, Sullens published stories about the threat of a white Republican party to the Democrats.
 The Department of Justice decided not to try another case.
 Howard resigned from the government but returned to Washington, D.C., where he was influential in the Republican Party.
 President Hoover, however, recognized only his "lily-white rival", Lamont Rowlands of the Mississippi Republican party, during the rest of his term.

+In 1942, Howard gave his support to a resolution putting the National GOP on record against the violation of the First Amendment rights of black Republicans by the Memphis political machine led by E.H.
+Crump.
+After hearing the details, Howard responded that he had observed “no more pronounced evidence of the failure of Democracy than the Nordic outburst at Memphis.”
+Howard only dropped the effort after his friend and black Memphis Republican ally, Robert Church Jr. urged him to call it off.
+Church feared that a resolution might jeopardize an intended prosecution of the Crump machine by the Civil Rights Section of the Department of Justice.
+Despite compelling evidence of massive violations of free speech rights, top officials of the Department of Justice, well aware of Roosevelt's close and friendly political ties with Crump, vetoed plans for a prosecution.